 They usually appear after the age of 40 but can appear much earlier if you have had more sun exposure over the years, get a lot of sunlight, or used tanning beds and sun lamps.

 How can I prevent AKs?

 Once sun damage has progressed to the point where actinic keratoses develop, new keratoses may appear even without further sun exposure.
 The best and most effective way to prevent new AKs is by sun protection and avoidance.
 Using sunscreen, hats, and clothing is essential in preventing new lesions and future skin cancer.
-There are topical treatment strategies that Dr. Naomi Brooks can tailor to your skin to help prevent AKs as well.
+There are topical treatment strategies that Dr. Naomi Brooks and her P.A.
+Sammy Verner can tailor to your skin to help prevent AKs as well.

 How are actinic keratoses treated?